maths/stack-web/website_files/CaseStudies/2023/Bahir_Dar_University_Workshop.md

-# Maths in higher education: A moment in time
+# Maths in Ethiopian higher education: A moment in time

 ## Responding to national educational upheaval with student-centred support for Ethiopia